Secret Sharing on Superconcentrator: Introduction

 \subsection{Our results}

-The computation model is \emph{unrestricted} arithmetic circuits over a finite field $\mathbb{F}$ as illustrated by Figure \ref{fig:model}.
-We assume the secret is represented by an element in $\mathbb{F}$, and each share is also represented by an element in $\mathbb{F}$.
-To realize the distribution of $n$ shares for a $(t, n)$-SS scheme, the circuit will have $\ell$ inputs and $n$ outputs, where one input is the secret, and the remaining inputs are random elements in $\mathbb{F}$.
-The circuit is the most unrestricted one, in the sense that each gate can compute \emph{any} function, and is of unbounded fan-in.
-Thus we measure the size by the number of wires instead of gates.
+\textbf{Circuit model.} The computation model is that of \emph{unrestricted} arithmetic circuits over a finite field $\mathbb{F}$, as illustrated in Figure~\ref{fig:model}.
+We assume the secret is represented by an element of $\mathbb{F}$, and each share is also an element of $\mathbb{F}$.
+To realize the distribution of $n$ shares in a $(t,n)$-threshold SS scheme, the circuit has $t$ inputs and $n$ outputs, where one input corresponds to the secret and the remaining $t-1$ inputs are independent random elements of $\mathbb{F}$.
+The circuit is unrestricted in the sense that each gate can compute \emph{any} function and has unbounded fan-in.
+Accordingly, we measure circuit size by the number of wires rather than the number of gates.

-Our first result says, for computing the shares of some threshold SS scheme, the circuit must satisfy some superconcentrator-like connection properties.
-In terms of techniques, we use linear algebra to deal with linear SS schemes, and use information inequalities to prove the conditions for general SS schemes, linear or nonlinear.
+Our first result gives a graph-theoretic condition that must be satisfied by any unrestricted arithmetic circuit computing the $n$ shares of a $(t,n)$-threshold SS scheme.

+\begin{theorem} An \emph{$(t, n)$-concentrator}, where $t \le n$, is a directed acyclic graph with $t$ inputs and $n$ outputs in which every set of $t$ outputs is connected to distinct $t$ inputs by vertex-disjoint paths.

-\begin{theorem} Let $C$ be an unrestricted arithmetic circuit computing $n$ shares of a $(t, n)$-SS scheme, where $C$ has $\ell$ inputs, and one input is the secret, denoted by $s$.
-Then, the following conditions must be satisfied: \begin{itemize} \item circuit $C$, viewed as a graph, is a reversed $(\ell, n, t)$-concentrator; \item after removing the input $s$ (corresponding to the secret), the circuit, viewed as a graph, is a reversed $(\ell-1, n, t-1)$-concentrator. \end{itemize} \end{theorem}
+Let $C$ be an unrestricted arithmetic circuit (arbitrary gates, unbounded fan-in) computing the $n$ shares of a $(t,n)$-threshold SS scheme.
+Assume $C$ has $t$ inputs, consisting of the secret $s$ and $t-1$ random field elements.
+Then: \begin{itemize} \item $C$ is a $(t,n)$-concentrator. \item Removing $s$ yields a $(t-1,n)$-concentrator. \end{itemize} \end{theorem}